Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Proposed Grassmannian Feedback Scheme for Interference Alignment

 \section{Proposed Grassmannian Feedback Scheme for Interference Alignment}

-Let us consider the interference alignment problem of \cite{Gou_Jafar_DoF_MIMO_Kuser_IC_IT2010}, and assume that the channel state information is fed back from the receivers to the transmitters.
-The transmitters then compute the precoding matrices that satisfy the alignment conditions based on the received feedback.
-Specifically, assume that the $i$th receiver estimates the channel matrices ${\bf H}_{ij}, \, \forall \,\, j\neq i$ and feeds back the necessary information to all the transmitters so that every transmitter is capable of solving the alignment problem.
-Alternatively, one could consider a single IA computation unit (to which all the CSI would be forwarded) where the precoders are computed and subsequently distributed to the transmitters.
-This distinction is immaterial, as the results presented here apply to both cases.
+Let us consider the interference alignment problem of \cite{Gou_Jafar_DoF_MIMO_Kuser_IC_IT2010}, and assume that the CSI is fed back from the receivers to the transmitters\footnote{The underlying assumption here is that all $K$ transmitters can exchange CSI instantaneously and ``for free.''
+Alternatively, one can consider a central node (to which all the CSI would be forwarded) where the precoders are computed and subsequently distributed to the transmitters; this distinction is immaterial, and the results presented here apply to both cases.
+Variations on these assumptions are considered in \cite{Rezaee_Guillaud_Lindqvist_clustered_IA_ISIT2013}.}.
+Specifically, assume that the $i$th receiver has perfect knowledge of the channel matrices ${\bf H}_{ij}, \, \forall \,\, j\neq i$ and feeds back the corresponding information to the transmitters so that every transmitter is capable of solving the alignment problem.
+In this section we consider perfect CSI feedback in order to highlight the intuition behind the dimensionality reduction associated with the proposed feedback scheme.

-In this section we consider perfect CSI feedback in order to to highlight the intuition behind our limited feedback scheme.
-Assuming that global CSI is available at a given location, the precoders ${{{\bf V}}_i}$, $i=1\ldots K$ must be designed to align the interference at each receiver into a $N-d$ dimensional space, in order to achieve $d$ interference-free dimensions per user.
 We will further assume that $(K-1)M \geq N$, which represents the cases of interest where interference would occupy all dimensions of the receive subspace in the absence of alignment.

-A solution to the IA problem exists (see \cite{Yetis_Gou_Jafar_Kayran_feasibility_of_IA09} and more recently \cite{Razaviyayn_etal_DoF_MIMO_IA_2011,Bresler_Cartwright_Tse_settling_feasibility_of_IA_symmetric_square_2011} for feasibility criteria -- here we will assume that the dimensions and the considered channel realizations are such that the problem is feasible) iff there exist full rank precoding matrices ${ {\bf V}}_j ,\, j=1,...,K$ and projection matrices ${\bf U}_i \in {\mathbb{C}^{N \times d }}, \,i=1,...,K$ such that
+For reference, let us first consider the case where the channel matrices ${\bf H}_{ij}, \, \forall \,\, j\neq i$ themselves are known perfectly at the transmitter.
+The precoders ${{{\bf V}}_i}$, $i=1\ldots K$ must be designed to align the interference at each receiver into a $N-d$ dimensional space, in order to achieve $d$ interference-free dimensions per user.
+A solution to the IA problem exists (see \cite{Yetis_Gou_Jafar_Kayran_feasibility_of_IA09} and more recently \cite{Razaviyayn_etal_DoF_MIMO_IA_2011,Bresler_Cartwright_Tse_settling_feasibility_of_IA_symmetric_square_2011} for feasibility criteria -- here we will assume that the dimensions and the considered channel realizations are such that the problem is feasible almost surely (a.s.)) iff there exist full rank precoding matrices ${ {\bf V}}_j ,\, j=1,\ldots,K$ and projection matrices ${\bf U}_i \in {\mathbb{C}^{N \times d }}, \,i=1,\ldots,K$ such that